-Arkeia, the market leader for Linux network backup, has been designed around a modern, three-tiered architecture.
-This means that Arkeia is divided in three different parts: backup server, client and management/administration interface.
+Arkeia has been designed with a three-tiered architecture, and is divided in three different parts:

+- 1. backup server;

+- 2. client; and

+- 3. management/administration interface.

-This allows a network administrator to fine-tune the installation of Arkeia on a network, and to administer the different Arkeia backup servers in use from a single management workstation.
+This allows a network administrator to fine-tune the installation of Arkeia on a network, and to administer the different Arkeia backup servers and clients from a single management workstation.
 The servers, in turn, will backup the different clients that have been assigned to them.
 This is shown in the figure below: